 The Salford reading test is used termly to help determine a child's reading and comprehension age.
 Until they are reading off the scale, pupils read from the banded books, which are appropriately levelled relating to reading and comprehension age.
-In EYFS and KS1 children read books from the Little Wandle Letters & Sounds Revised scheme which provides books closely matched to their stages of phonetical development.
+In EYFS and KS1 children read books from the Big Cat Phonics scheme which provides books closely matched to their stages of phonetical development, matched to the Letters and Sounds guidance.